 To date, the company has produced more than 26 million engines worldwide, with tailored solutions for market-specific needs.
 It builds over 600,000 diesel engines per year, making it one of the world’s biggest diesel engine manufacturers.

-Isuzu is also the world’s largest manufacturer of heavy-duty and medium-sized trucks, with a global market share of about 8 percent.
+Isuzu is also one of the world’s largest manufacturers of heavy-duty and medium-sized trucks, with a global market share of about 8%.
 It leads Thailand’s commercial vehicle industry and has a strong presence in Southeast Asia.

 Did you know?